Frequently-Asked Questions About The Book

 The following questions relate to How Often Would I Have Gathered You and my purposes in writing it.
-If you have other questions about either the book or this web site, please send me your question from the Contact Me page.
+They may not answer all of the questions you may have about the book.

 1. Question: When we consider the Old Testament itself, one fundamental question must be answered before we ask any others.
 Considering how little the Old Testament is actually read today and how many people believe that much, if not all, of it is pure fiction, we have to ask: Is the Old Testament really relevant to the lives of people in the Twenty-first Century?